marle3003/mokapi/docs/resources/blogs/testing-email-workflows-playwright.md

 ## The Problem With Testing Email

-Email is one of those things that's genuinely hard to test well.
+Email is one of those things that's really hard to test well.
 You can't just assert on a return value.
 The email goes out through a third-party SMTP server, lands in a real inbox somewhere, and you have no programmatic way to check what arrived.